-The unit of Jackson-based CMS Energy Corp. says Monday that the power plants will be shut down by April 15.
+The unit of Jackson-based CMS Energy Corp. says Monday that the "Classic Seven" plants will be shut down by April 15.
 They include B.C.
 Cobb units 4 and 5 in Muskegon, J.C.
 Weadock units 7 and 8 in Bay County's Hampton Township and J.R.
 Whiting units 1, 2 and 3 in Luna Pier.

 The shutdowns will leave Consumers Energy with five coal-fired plants in the state.